Elpidophoros of America: Clerical life

 In 1994, he was ordained deacon at the Patriarchal Church of St. George in the Phanar in Istanbul and was appointed as the Codecographer of the Holy and Sacred Synod.
 "In 1995, he was appointed Deputy Secretary of the Holy Synod of the Ecumenical Patriarchate."

 In March 2005, at the proposal of the Ecumenical Patriarch Bartholomew, he was appointed to the position of Chief Secretary and was ordained to the priesthood by the Ecumenical Patriarch Bartholomew I. He was installed as the Metropolitan of Bursa on 20 March 2011.
 In August of the same year, he was appointed Abbot of the Monastery of the Holy Trinity on Heybeliada.

-On 11 May 2019, he was elected by the Holy Synod of the Ecumenical Patriarchate of Constantinople as next Archbishop of America to succeed Archbishop Demetrios.
+On 11 May 2019, he was elected by the Holy Synod of the Ecumenical Patriarchate of Constantinople as next Greek Orthodox Archbishop of America to succeed Archbishop Demetrios.
 He was enthroned in New York City on 22 June 2019.

-After he became Archbishop, he has since served as Chairman of the Board of Trustees at Hellenic College Holy Cross.
+After he became archbishop, he has since served as chairman of the board of trustees at Hellenic College Holy Cross.

 On October 8, 2020, Elpidophoros dethroned Metropolitan Evangelos of New Jersey, allegedly to absorb the New Jersey Diocese into the Archdiocesan District, directly controlled by Elpidophoros.
 However, this was never fulfilled as the suspension was lifted in 2022 by Ecumenical Patriarch Bartholomew and the diocese was restored.
 Evangelos was instead moved to the position of Metropolis of Sardis, a titular and much smaller position.

+In December 2020, Elpidophoros met with Emilio Alvarez, founder and archbishop of the Union of Charismatic Orthodox Churches.

 On 9 July 2022, Elpidophoros baptized the children of a gay couple, causing significant controversy, and prompting the Greek Holy Synod to send a letter protesting his actions to Patriarch Bartholomew.
 Elpidophoros was later reprimanded by the Synod of the Ecumenical Patriarchate.
 Elpidophoros defended his actions, saying that "Anyone who asks me to baptize their child I will do it, regardless of who it is.
 I baptize children and I don’t care about the personal life of their parents.
 I don’t judge people’s lives".

+By June 2025, Elpidophoros authorized an ecumenical prayer service between the Greek Orthodox Archdiocese of America, and clergy from the non-canonical American Orthodox Catholic Church.